The Wild Party (1929 film): Production

 Bow was unable to get used to the microphones.
 During her first line, the microphone reportedly exploded, which caused a technical problem at the studio.
 As Bow was very nervous about the new sound generation system, Arzner tried to comfort her by devising what is reputed to be the first fishpole microphone to allow flexibility of placement.
 Bow thereby had the freedom to move while filming.

 Release

 The film is known for being Clara Bow's talkie debut.
 A silent film version was released as well, for theaters which did not yet have sound equipment.
-The film had mixed reviews and Bow's Brooklyn accent was especially criticized.
+The film had mixed reviews and Bow's Brooklyn accent was the key point of discussion.
 One critic described her voice as a 'smooth contralto, vigorous and natural', while another said that she had a 'harsh tonal quality that is not very easy on sensitive eardrums'.
 Variety stated that her voice was 'good enough' to survive the transition to sound.
 Film Daily also stated that there was 'nothing wrong' with her 'hard and metallic' voice.

 Nevertheless, The Wild Party did well at the box office and confirmed Dorothy Arzner's abilities as a director.
 With its success, her career reached its high point.
 Bow's less appreciative reviews have often been explained by the rushed production.

+Censorship

+When The Wild Party was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+In Ohio, the censors ordered offending scenes cut, but as the law had yet to extend the board's full authority over the recent advent of talking pictures, the film was shown with the screen dark for the eliminated scene but with full sound and dialog, causing much laughter by the audience.